nostrumbiodiscovery/pele_platform/docs/cookbook.rst

     - python2.X main.py PDB --cpus X

-Launch MSM_Pele with QM charges:
+Launch MSM_Pele with QM charges
 --------------------------------

 The prerequisites to run MSM_Pele with keeping the QM charges of the ligand are: